tahaarshad/CCNA-Prep/Network-Management.md

 S1(config)# end

 ## Simple Network Management Protocol
+SNMP is an application layer protocol that provides a message format for communication between managers and agents.
+The SNMP system consists of three elements:

+SNMP manager
+SNMP agents (managed node)
+Management Information Base (MIB)

+The SNMP manager can collect information from an SNMP agent by using the “get” action and can change configurations on an agent by using the “set” action.
+In addition, SNMP agents can forward information directly to a network manager by using “traps”.

+### SNMP Operations
+- get-request:Retrieves a value from a specific variable.

+- get-next-request: Retrieves a value from a variable within a table; the SNMP manager does not need to know the exact variable name.
+A sequential search is performed to find the needed variable from within a table.

+- get-bulk-request: Retrieves large blocks of data, such as multiple rows in a table, that would otherwise require the transmission of many small blocks of data.
+(Only works with SNMPv2 or later.)

+- get-response: Replies to a get-request, get-next-request, and set-request sent by an NMS.

+- set-request: Stores a value in a specific variable.

+The SNMP agent responds to SNMP manager requests as follows:

+Get an MIB variable - The SNMP agent performs this function in response to a GetRequest-PDU from the network manager.
+The agent retrieves the value of the requested MIB variable and responds to the network manager with that value.
+Set an MIB variable - The SNMP agent performs this function in response to a SetRequest-PDU from the network manager.
+The SNMP agent changes the value of the MIB variable to the value specified by the network manager.
+An SNMP agent reply to a set request includes the new settings in the device.

+### SNMP Agent Traps
+To mitigate these disadvantages, it is possible for SNMP agents to generate and send traps to inform the NMS immediately of certain events.
+Traps are unsolicited messages alerting the SNMP manager to a condition or event on the network.
+Examples of trap conditions include, but are not limited to, improper user authentication, restarts, link status (up or down), MAC address tracking, closing of a TCP connection, loss of connection to a neighbor, or other significant events.
+Trap-directed notifications reduce network and agent resources by eliminating the need for some of SNMP polling requests.

+### SNMP Version
+SNMPv1 - This is the Simple Network Management Protocol, a Full Internet Standard, that is defined in RFC 1157.
+SNMPv2c - This is defined in RFCs 1901 to 1908.
+It uses a community-string-based Administrative Framework.
+SNMPv3 - This is an interoperable standards-based protocol originally defined in RFCs 2273 to 2275.
+It provides secure access to devices by authenticating and encrypting packets over the network.
+It includes these security features: message integrity to ensure that a packet was not tampered with in transit, authentication to determine that the message is from a valid source, and encryption to prevent the contents of a message from being read by an unauthorized source.

+SNMPv1 is the original version of the protocol and provides the most basic functionality required for data polling without using significant resources.
+However, SNMPv1 has very basic security and doesn’t include any encryption algorithms.
+SNMPv2c is nearly identical to SNMPv1, except for different version number in the encoding, new data type(s), and Get-Bulk requests that are not supported by SNMPv1.
+SNMPv3 is the most recent version and offers advanced security features, including authentication and encryption, to protect SNMP communication
 ## Syslog
 Accessing System Messages.
 Syslog uses UDP port 514 to send event notification messages across IP networks to event message collectors.